100-m/nx.digital/doc/project_life_cycle.md

 Trello must be linked to the support channel.

 ## Definition of done
+  * Kick off meeting
   * The customer can access slack and Trello
   * Main fund profiles identified

 # Referential and custodian data

 ## Definition of ready

   * SFTP connection OK

   * Nx Pack ([Example](http://platform.100m.io/dist/greenrock/nx-pack_greenrock.xlsx)):
-      - Asset referential with at least (Currency, Asset_Class, Country, Sector)
+      - Asset referential with at least: (Currency, Asset_Class, Country, Sector)
-      - Fund referential
+      - Fund referential with at least:
+        - fund_id (From custodian file)
+        - fund_name (Traduction key: used in url)
+        - axis_of_analysis: (Graphs used in digital app, must reference a column of Asset referential tab)
+        - category (Used in slash screen for select a fund)
+        - orientation
+        - share_id
+        - share_letter
       - Translation for at least 1 language

-  * Custudian data:
+  * Custudian data available by email or Sftp
       - Received via sftp or email
+      - Caceis data: ESPVL / HISTOVL / HISINV / FLUVAL2 / JUSCOM / JOURSR
+      - BPSS data: BPSS Nav pack
+      - SGSS data: F7 / F2 / F1 / F5 / F43 / F35

   * Example of factsheet (1 year of factsheet for the Main fund profiles)